March brings the first day of spring, and in a mountain town, that means only one thing: spring skiing!

 What to Pack

-You’re going to need to make use of every square inch of your suitcase for your trip in March.
+You’ll need to use every square inch of your suitcase for your trip in March.
 As the lower elevations begin to rise in temperature, the higher elevations can remain relatively cool.
 So if you plan on doing any exploring beyond the townsites, you’ll want to bring a variety of clothing options.

 Pack a winter coat, toque, mitts, scarf, snow pants, and winter boots for out-of-town travels.
 When possible, pick clothing that is water-resistant and moisture-wicking.